smitelli/cosmodoc/src/content/topics/exe-file-format/index.md

 The differences between the three EXE headers are for predictable and benign reasons.
 The total number of pages, number of bytes in the last page, number of relocation table entries, header size, and SS value are all different because the executable files all have different amounts of code and data in them.

 COSMO3 has a few extra header bytes that precede the relocation table.
 This appears to be data inserted by Borland TLINK.
-Since the LZEXE &rarr; UNLZEXE translation of COSMO1 and COSMO2 stripped these values out, they are almost certainly not important to the actual function of the program.
+Since the LZEXE &rightarrow; UNLZEXE translation of COSMO1 and COSMO2 stripped these values out, they are almost certainly not important to the actual function of the program.

 Offset (Bytes) | Size | COSMO3 | Description
 ---------------|------|--------|------------